mongodb/mongodbatlas-cloudformation-resources/cfn-resources/cfn-publishing-automation/README.md

 2. Upon successful testing, raise a PR with your changes in this repo.
 3. Go to AWS publishing account -> Systems Manager -> Shared Resources in left menu -> Documents.
-   Then locate `CFN-MongoDB-Atlas-Resource-Register` document under and notice the current latest version of the document in the dropdown.
+   Then locate `CFN-MongoDB-Atlas-Resource-Register` document under and note the current latest version of the document in the dropdown.
+You will use the version in the next steps
 4. On PR approval please ensure to use the following format for commit message when _(squash &)_ merging your PR:
    `AWS automation update: v<newVersion#> [<brief message about changes>]`.